-The ASUS TUF VG27AQ is an impressive 27 inch, 1440p monitor with outstanding gaming performance.
+The ASUS TUF VG27AQ is an impressive 27 inch, 1440p monitor with excellent gaming performance.
 Thanks to its IPS panel, the image remains accurate at an angle, but blacks look gray in a dark room.
-It delivers a very responsive gaming experience thanks to its remarkably low input lag, while fast-moving content looks crisp with almost no blur.
-It has a remarkably fast refresh rate that improves the overall appearance of motion and supports the FreeSync variable refresh rate technology.
-It's bright enough for most rooms and has decent reflection handling.
-When in HDR, its peak brightness is okay for most HDR games, but unfortunately, the monitor lacks a wide color gamut to display the full richness of colors found in HDR content.
+It delivers a very responsive gaming experience thanks to its remarkably low input lag, and it has a very fast refresh rate that improves the overall appearance of motion.
+It also supports FreeSync variable refresh rate technology to reduce screen tearing.
+Unfortunately, even though it supports HDR, it doesn't display a wide color gamut for HDR content and can't get bright enough to bring out highlights.

 The stand supports the monitor well and prevents most wobble.

-The monitor has excellent ergonomics, which allow you to place it in a comfortable position with ease.
+The monitor has excellent ergonomics, allowing for all common adjustments, so you can place it in a comfortable position with ease.

-The VG27AQ's build quality is good.
-It feels slightly cheaper than the ASUS TUF VG32VQ, but is still solid and sturdy.
-We didn't encounter any issues while testing it.
+Good build quality.
+It feels slightly cheaper than the ASUS TUF VG32VQ, but is still solid and sturdy without any noticeable issues.

 This monitor doesn't have a local dimming feature.
-The video is provided for reference only.
+The above video is provided for reference only.

-The ASUS TUF Gaming VG27AQ has good SDR peak brightness.
+The VG27AQ has good SDR peak brightness.
 It's suitable for most rooms, but might not be able to fight glare in a very bright room.
 There's no noticeable variation with different content, which is great.

-The TUF Gaming VG27AQ has decent pre-calibration accuracy.
-Some people will notice the inaccuracies both in the grays and in some colors.
+The TUF Gaming VG27AQ has decent out-of-the-box color accuracy.
+Some people will notice the inaccuracies in some colors.
 The gamma doesn't follow the target curve closely and as a result, most scenes are darker.
-The image has a slight red-yellowish tint, which is explained by the warmer color temperature.
+Since the color temperature is warmer than the target, the image has a slight red-yellowish tint.

 You can download our ICC profile calibration here.
 This is provided for reference only and shouldn't be used, as the calibration values vary per individual unit even for the same model due to manufacturing tolerances.

-The TUF Gaming VG27AQ has an excellent SDR color gamut that covers most of the common sRGB color space.
-However, the coverage of the wider Adobe RGB color space, which is mainly used in professional photo editing, is just decent.
+The TUF Gaming VG27AQ has an excellent SDR color gamut that covers most of the common sRGB color space, with okay coverage of the wider Adobe RGB color space, which might not be enough for professional photo editors.

-The VG27AQ has just a mediocre HDR color gamut, and can't diplay a wide color gamut.
+The VG27AQ has a mediocre HDR color gamut, and can't display a wide color gamut for HDR content.

-The VG27AQ has only a mediocre HDR color volume.
-It's limited by its color gamut and the low contrast ratio and can't deliver saturated colors or very dark ones.
+Mediocre HDR color volume.
+It's limited by its color gamut and the low contrast ratio, and can't deliver dark, saturated colors.